 In FY 2018, we are budgeting student enrollment at 3,930, which is an increase of 28 students from the FY 2017 school year as taken on Impact Aid card day of 3,902.
-Richard McKenna Charter School continues to expand and is our most visible threat to our projected enrollment number, as is the potential voucher system that might come into play with the new Secretary of Education, Secretary DeVos.
+Richard McKenna Charter School continues to expand and is our most visible threat to our projected enrollment number.